 Isoflavone supplements derived from soy or red clover are another possible option, but again, there’s not much proof that they’re useful, and they could potentially raise the risk for breast cancer.

 The bottom line?
 Herbal supplements aren’t an automatic no, but they may not be the best option.
 If you’re thinking about taking an herbal supplement to wrangle your symptoms, talk with your doctor first.

-Perimenopause is a completely normal part of a woman’s life, and if you’re able to handle the symptoms on your own, there’s no need to get medical attention.
+Perimenopause is a completely normal part of life.
+If you’re able to handle the symptoms on your own, there’s no need to get medical attention.

 But if issues like hot flashes, mood swings, sleep problems, or vaginal dryness are affecting your quality of life, you should absolutely loop your doctor in.

-You should also give your OB/GYN a heads up about significant changes to your periods.
-While some irregularity is normal during perimenopause, you should call the doctor if your periods are extremely heavy or go on for more than 7 days, if you have bleeding in between periods, or if your periods are less than 21 days apart.
+You should also give your OB-GYN a heads-up about significant changes to your periods.
+While some irregularity is normal during perimenopause, you should call a doctor if your periods:

-Perimenopause is the transitional phase where your periods become irregular before you reach menopause and they stop altogether.
+Perimenopause is the transitional phase before you reach menopause where your periods become irregular and then stop altogether.
 It can often last for years and cause symptoms that range from annoying to intense.

 The good news is that there are plenty of ways to manage whatever you might be dealing with.
 Start by talking with your OB-GYN.